-Battery swap also brings a big problem, especially in the Northern cities (-10 to -30 degrees).
-There is always a queue in front of the swap station on very cold days, the waiting time is about 1 to 8 hours.
+Battery swaps also cause problems, especially in the Northern cities (-10 to -30 degrees).
+There is always a queue in front of the swap station on very cold days and the waiting time is about 1 to 8 hours.
 While waiting, some EV batteries drop to 0 %.

 In the worst case, the battery itself and the car chassis freeze together, making it impossible to take out the battery.
 The service staff then has to heat up the car chassis first before they can start working.
 Queueing battery swaps also mean that the swap stations don’t have time to charge each replaced battery to 100 %, meaning that drivers might replace their 30 % battery with another 60 % battery, resulting in frequent battery swaps.